TahimBhuiya/ith-Order-Statistic-CPP/README.md

 1. Selects a **pivot** element from the array.
 2. Partitions the array so that elements smaller than the pivot go left, and larger elements go right.
+3. Recursively selects one side of the partition that contains the desired order statistic.